BPharm, MMedRadSc(NucMed), MAppMngt(Hlth), MBA, PhD, AM

 A/Prof Geoff Currie was appointed in Medical Radiation Science at Charles Sturt University in 2002.
 Geoff has a Bachelors Degree in Pharmacy, Masters Degree in Medical Radiation Science (nuclear medicine), a Masters Degree in Applied Management (health), a Masters Degree in Business Administration (MBA) and a Doctor of Philosophy (PhD).
-Geoff has broad research and teaching interests across the medical radiation sciences and, indeed, health generally with more than 125 peer reviewed journal papers, editor of 5 books, 120+ conference presentations and a reviewer for 25 international journals.
+Geoff has broad research and teaching interests across the medical radiation sciences and, indeed, health generally with more than 150 peer reviewed journal papers, editor of 5 books, 145 conference presentations, 52 invited speaker presentations, a reviewer for 29 international journals, 11 research excellence awards, supervisor of numerous doctoral, masters and honours research students and over $2.3 million in research funding / support.
+Geoff is in the process of authoring 2 book chapters and 2 complete books.

 Geoff has been recognised on multiple occasions at Charles Sturt University as a 'Teaching Leader' at University level.
 He has provided global leadership through teaching innovation in the medical radiation sciences.
 This has included implementation of professional portfolios for undergraduate students to enhance learning and professionalism.
-He has also led the development of an internationalisation program.
-In short, initiating a formal exchange program with Wheeling Jesuit University (WJU) in West Virginia to have CSU students transfer for short clinical placements (8 weeks) available to all medical radiation science students and entire semester exchanges for nuclear medicine students.
-A similar program is being developed with Regis College in Boston.
-Furthermore, 100% internationalisation of the course has been achieved by reciprocal, real time trans continental lectures between CSU and WJU using mobile learning platforms, and through strong clinical partnerships with centres in New Zealand, London and the USA.
+He has also led the development of an internationalisation program for students in New Zealand, London and the USA.
 Geoff has also pioneered a formal evaluation of the use of mobile learning and applications associated with iPad technology to enhance student engagement and learning.
-Geoff is currently evaluating the role of technology like GoogleGlass in the classroom and simulation laboratory.
+Geoff is currently evaluating the role of technology like GoogleGlass in the classroom and simulation laboratory and is currently developing 3D classroom technology for SPECT/CT and PET/CT simulation.
 A key competence is the engagement and harnessing of social media within the class and curriculum.
-Distinctive competencies include: mobilisation, internationalisation, social media, curriculum mapping, constructive alignment, and innovative assessment.
+Distinctive competencies include: mobilisation, internationalisation, social media, curriculum mapping, constructive alignment, and authentic assessment.

 Geoff teaches in the areas of: